Department of Clinical Health Sciences

 HSCI 3400 - Anatomy and Physiology Lecture II

 This course is a continuation of Anatomy and Physiology I (HSCI 3300).
 Topics include general and special senses; hemocytology; fluid and electrolyte balance; and the cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.
-After 4 weeks of Doisy College restricted registration, it is open to all students in the University.
+In the Spring, after 4 weeks of Doisy College restricted registration, it is open to all students in the University.

 Prerequisite(s): (HSI 2200 with a grade of C or higher or HSCI 2200 with a grade of C or higher); (BIOL 1240 with a grade of C or higher, BIOL 1260 with a grade of C or higher, CHEM 1110 with a grade of C or higher, CHEM 1120 with a grade of C or higher, or CHEM 1080 with a grade of C or higher)